-Residents told us they were happy with the service provided.
-Comments included; "I love it here and I love the staff".
+Residents advised that they were happy with the service provided.
+Comments included; "everything is done for me; staff are very good.
 Residents were positive about the cleanliness of the home and the care provided.
-Other comments included "they are very kind and helpful, they always come and see if you are ok".
+The meal provision was described as "the food is very nice, there is a good selection"